spookylukey/django-views-the-right-way/docs/_sources/preconditions.rst.txt

 multiple uses of it.

 However, docs or not, this is a great example of how, in general, **mixins do not compose**.
+I've said it :ref:`before <multiple-mixins>` but it is worth repeating.
 You can have two mixins that work perfectly apart, but fail together.
 To be sure that they do compose, you have to **know the implementation**.
 Further, it's entirely possible that when you first put them together there is no issue, but a later change means they fail start failing in the worst possible way — **silently**.

 This is a horrible way to write software!
 As much as possible, we should choose techniques where you can simply depend on the interface of some code to know